IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 [^7]

 Each step the "Type" of the node is matched and handled with a strategy.
-For example "sparate each child by a new line" or "capitalize the text".
+For example "separate each child by a new line" or "capitalize the text".
-That is done recursivly.
+That is done recursively.

 Here are a few examples of formatted queries.
-If you want get a more detailed picture, check out the [formatting tests](https://github.com/IoannisNezis/Qlue-ls/blob/main/src/server/message_handler/formatting/tests.rs).
+If you want to get a more detailed picture, check out the [formatting tests](https://github.com/IoannisNezis/Qlue-ls/blob/main/src/server/message_handler/formatting/tests.rs).

 ```sparql
 BASE <http://...>